microsoft/app-camp/docs/new-adventure/01-create-app.md

 ![Close original VS Code window](/app-camp/assets/new-adventure/Lab01-005-Create a new app 4b.png)

-In the new instance of Visual Studio Code, ensure that Teams Toolkit is selected in the Visual Studio Code sidebar 1️⃣ and, under "ACCOUNTS", click "Sign in to Microsoft 365" 2️⃣.
+1️⃣ In the new instance of Visual Studio Code, ensure that Teams Toolkit is selected in the Visual Studio Code sidebar

+2️⃣ Under "ACCOUNTS", click "Sign in to Microsoft 365"

 ![Sign into Microsoft 365](/app-camp/assets/new-adventure/Lab01-006-Sign into M365 1.png)